PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 singleton/consecutive-Reshape result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late singleton/consecutive-Reshape result retention implementation checkpoint

+The first model-level production call now retains its unchanged ordered three- dictionary tuple as `_very_late_singleton_consecutive_reshape_results`.
+The second model-level call continues to destructure `shared_singleton_channel_stats`, `shared_duplicate_fanout_stats`, and `shared_consecutive_reshape_stats` for its existing reconciliation guard.
+The conditional fallback call remains a raw expression.

+This is an assignment-only orchestration change.
+It preserves the helper and three child owners, result order and schemas, shared state scope, callback arguments, diagnostics, captured very-late dual-statistics predecessor, following optional layout-transpose branch, later destructuring, fallback call, pass order, reconciliation behavior, dependencies, and TensorFlow behavior.
+The retained tuple has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- singleton/consecutive orchestration and all three child-owner families plus terminal occurrence, architecture, and pass-efficiency coverage:
+  `380 passed in 18.95s`
+- branch-changed broad suite plus the same singleton/consecutive owner and orchestration coverage: `1445 passed in 24.34s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit every production occurrence and the complete result schema of `run_layout_transpose_cleanup()`.
+Isolate the guarded very-late call immediately after `_very_late_singleton_consecutive_reshape_results` without conflating the other helper/late occurrences or changing the `optimize_layout_transpose_chains` guard.
+Commit and push only; do not create, reopen, or update a pull request.